composer/windows-setup/README.md

 <a name="Uninstalling"></a>
 ## Uninstalling

-The uninstall program is available from both the Control Panel and the Start Menu.
+The uninstall program is available from the Control Panel and the Start Menu.

+<a name="Path"></a>
+## Path

+The installer/uninstaller will modify your System Path environment variable for Admin installs, or your User Path environment variable for User installs.

+The installer will add your `php.exe` path if required and will also add the path to the installation directory.
+The unistaller will only remove the installation directory from your path.

 <a name="Compiling"></a>
 ## Compiling